Home » Water Filtration » Water Filter Systems » 4 Best Sediment Filters for Well Water

 How can I tell whether there’s sediment in my water?

 Sediment is easy to notice.
-For example, once you fill a glass of water and let it rest for a while, you’ll see impurities with large particles sinking and settling at the bottom of the glass.
+For example, once you fill a glass of water and let it rest for a while, you’ll see the impurities with large particles sinking and settling at the bottom of the glass.

 However, sometimes sediment in your water could indicate the presence of invisible and more hazardous contaminants, including pathogens and heavy metals.
 In such cases, the next best step is to collect a water sample and send it to a water-testing laboratory certified by the Environmental Protection Agency (EPA).

-From the lab, you’ll receive a detailed data sheet explaining your water composition and how your water quality fares against the health standards set by the EPA.
+From the lab, you’ll receive a detailed data sheet explaining your water composition and how your water quality fares against the health standards set by the EPA

 What’s the average price of a sediment filter?

+It depends on your choice of filter type.
 A traditional whole-house unit that effectively removes sediment from well water might cost between $750-$3,000.

-A spin-down sediment separator usually costs $100-$150, but high-tech options, such as the iSpring model on our list, reach up to $200.
+A spin-down sediment separator usually costs $100-$150, but high-tech options, such as the iSpring model on our list, can reach up to $200.

 Finally, a single-cartridge sediment filter generally comes with a price tag of $300 to $500.